-A really good option for golfers who don’t want to be caught short on space when weather conditions demand a fuller load, but probably better as a trolley/cart option than a carrying bag.
+A really good option for golfers who don’t want to be caught short on space when weather conditions demand a fuller load.
+Probably better as a trolley/cart option than a carrying bag.

-Very spacious with lots of useful features and everything in the right place.
-The straps are comfortable and easy to adjust.
+Lots of useful features with everything in the right place.

 Titleist Hybrid 14 Stand Bag Review

 There have been great strides in recent years to make the best golf bags as light and spacious as possible.
 However, there is almost inevitably still a bit of a compromise between these two desirable attributes.

 The Titleist Hybrid 14 stand bag bridges the divide pretty well, although at 6.1lbs, or 2.8kg, it probably favours space over weight.
 Perhaps this is because the bag is hailed as a hybrid, so equally at home on a trolley as on your back.

 It's worth noting that it works well in both scenarios, even if perhaps a little weighty with a full load.
 It will undoubtedly sit better on some trolley cradles and brackets than others due to its essentially elliptical shape, but there is so much to like about the Titleist Hybrid 14 stand bag.